projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 ```

 Now we want to verify if the changes got added to the grub.cfg, because
-that is what is going to be used when user boots into the system
+that is what is going to be used when user boots into the system.

 ```
 [root@localhost ~]# cat /boot/grub2/grub.cfg | grep test_add=test